Azulejo: 17th century

 During the same period another motif in friezes was introduced: floral vases flanked by birds, dolphins or putti, the so-called albarradas.
 They were probably inspired by Flemish paintings of flower vases, such as by Jan Brueghel the Elder.
 These were still free-standing in the 17th century, but they would be used in repetitive modules in the 18th century.
+Azulejos located in the Royal Monastery of the Descalzas Reales depicted various virtues and aspects of women of royal descent.
+These tiles are singular in nature, but reflect a marked shift—during the late 16th and early 17th centuries—away from geometric patterns to an emphasis on religious and colloquial depictions.

-Azulejos dating from 1642 are in the Basilica and Convent de San Francisco de Lima, Peru.)
+Azulejos dating from 1642 are in the Basilica and Convent de San Francisco de Lima, Peru.
+Azulejos in the Colegio Maximo de San Pedro contain numerous depictions of martyrs and prominent Catholic figures commissioned by Jesuit missionaries.
+These depictions served both devotional and symbolic purposes, and their inclusion was used to reinforce the Jesuit presence in Lima.

 Another type of azulejo composition, called aves e ramagens ('birds and branches'), came into vogue between 1650 and 1680.
 They were influenced by the representations on printed textiles that were imported from India: Hindu symbols, flowers, animals and birds.

 In the second half of the 17th century, the Spanish artist Gabriel del Barco y Minusca introduced into Portugal the blue-and-white tiles from Delft in the Netherlands.
 The workshops of Jan van Oort and Willem van der Kloet in Amsterdam created large tile panels with historical scenes for their rich Portuguese clients, such as for the Palace of the Marqueses da Fronteira in Benfica, Lisbon.
 But when King Peter II stopped all imports of azulejos between 1687 and 1698, the workshop of Gabriel del Barco took over the production.
 The last major production from Holland was delivered in 1715.
 Soon large, home-made blue-and-white figurative tiles, designed by academically trained Portuguese artists, became the dominant fashion, superseding the former taste for repeated patterns and abstract decoration.